bct9321/EpisodeReorder/README.md

 You must have php installed and runnable from commandline.

 Run the bat file and follow the instructions.
+Pass in the directory of a season one at a time.
 Note the directory you pass must only have the episodes you are renamin.

 You will be provided a preview before you approve the renaming so make sure its correct!